HaskSy/Lucida/lucida-obsidian/Materials/Swift KeyPath/Thoughts about Swift KeyPath.md

 That feels like a big one.
 They want to allow `KeyPath` being used as Static getter, thus making them a functions `(Root) -> Value`.

-- [ ] #TODO Think about side effects, which are encapsulated inside of closure.
+- [ ] #DESIGNQ Think about side effects, which are encapsulated inside of closure.
 When and how they should be called

 ## Sixth Iteration